 - Identifying a Museum program they are particularly interested in and enhancing its outreach and effectiveness

 Plains Art Museum Internships are unpaid positions but can be applied toward academic credit depending on the applicant’s school criteria.
-The Museum requires a minimum of five hours per week to insure that interns are receiving a complete experiential education.

 Education Internship Program